seanmcelroy/luxelot/apps/README.md

 ### Fserve
 Fserve is a file serving application protocol that operates over Luxelot.
 It provides FTP-like capabilities in a client app that a user of a node can use via the console command line to establish a session with a remote node that also uses this app to provide the Fserve service.
 Files can be enumerated, downloaded in chunks, and reassembled, all using end-to-end encryption.

+### DHT
+DHT is a loadable service that provides Kademila distributed hash tables and brings support for commands for nodes to query, store, and retrieve values from DHTs.

 ### Ping
 Ping is a fundamental interactive liveliness check, which is implemented as a simple loadable app.
 This is one is so simple, it serves as an instructive template for creating a new loadable module.